Devigarh: History

 Delwara, nestled in the Aravali hills, is about 28 km away from Udaipur and close to Eklingji Temple on way to temple town of Nathdwara.
 Delwara was originally known as ‘Devkul Patan Nagri’ which means the town of god, boasted of over 1500 temples at one time, out of which there were about 400 Jain temples.
 The ancient Jain temples of Delwara, now in total ruins, were built during the reign of Emperor Samprati (224-215 BC).
 He was the grandson of Emperor Ashok and son of Ashoka’s blind son Kunal.
 Samprati became the Emperor of the entire western and southern part of India (Maurya Empire) and ruled from Ujjain.
 It is said that Samprati, also known as ‘Jain Ashoka’, built thousands of Jain temples in India.
 It may be noted that all the ancient Jain monuments of Rajasthan and Gujarat, including the Jain temples at Delwara (Mewar), are also attributed to Emperor Samprati.

-During 12th century, Rao Samant Singh of Jalore had four sons – Rao Kanhadeo, Maldeo, Raningdeo, and Sagar.
+During the 12th century, Rao Samant Singh of Jalore had four sons – Rao Kanhadeo, Maldeo, Raningdeo, and Sagar.
 Rao Kanhadeo and his son Kunwar Viramdeo were killed in a battle against Allauddin Khilji in 1311, while Rao Maldeo and Rao Raningdeo ruled smaller Jagirs in Jalore.
 It is believed that Rao Sagar was given the Jagir of Delwara, as the adjoining areas of Girva (Udaipur) were ruled by Deora Chauhans until 14-15th century.

 Around the middle of the 13th century, Raja Sagar, a Deora Chauhan and a descendant of Rao Kirtipal of Jalore was a very brave king of Delwara.
 He was the progenitor of Bothra Bachhawat Mehtas.
-Raja Sagar was blessed with three sons - Bohitya, Gangadas and Jaisingh.
-Whenever there was the invasion from Muslims, Rana Jaitra Singh (1213–53) and later his son Rana Tej Singh (1262–73) called Raja Sagar for help in the battle.
+Raja Sagar had three sons - Bohitya, Gangadas and Jaisingh.
+Whenever there was an invasion from Muslims, Rana Jaitra Singh (1213–53) and later his son Rana Tej Singh (1262–73) called Raja Sagar for help in the battle.
 Raja Sagar always came along with army and fought valiantly against the invading Muslims.